 Like your favorite vegetables, the grass is a type of roughage that has high levels of fiber and potassium.
 Your dog requires the right amount of fiber to help it with food digestion and to pass stool.
 If you notice that your dog’s bowel movement is not regular, you may want to shift it to a high-fiber diet and hopefully, a change in diet will put a stop to its strange eating habit.

-3. Dog Eating Grass Could Be a Sign of Attention-Seeking Behavior
+3. Sign of Attention-Seeking Behavior

 Maybe your dog is just exerting too much effort to get your attention and this is why it is eating grass.
 This is especially true among puppies.
 Studies have shown that pups tend to eat grass more often than adults.